Star of a Million Holiday Snaps

 Muckross House was originally built for Henry Arthur Herbert and his wife, Artist Mary Balfour Herbert.
-This was actually the fourth house that successive generations of the Herbert family had occupied at Muckross over a period of 200 years.
-William Burn, the well-known Scottish architect, was responsible for the structural design.
 Building of the house began in 1839 and was completed in 1843.
-Huge improvements were undertaken in the 1850's in preparation for the visit of Queen Victoria to Muckross in 1861.
-It is said that these improvements for the Queen's visit were a contributory factor in the financial difficulties suffered by the Herbert family which resulted in the sale of the estate to the Guinness Family.
+Huge improvements were undertaken in the 1850’s in preparation for the visit of Queen Victoria to Muckross in 1861.
+It is said that these improvements for the Queen’s visit were a contributory factor in the financial difficulties suffered by the Herbert family which resulted in the sale of the estate to the Guinness Family.
 In the early 20th Century, the House was sold to William Bowers Bourn, a mining tycoon from California.
 It was passed to his daughter Maud and her husband Arthur Rose Vincent on the occasion of their Wedding.
-Until Maud's untimely death, the couple lived at the House.
+Until Maud’s untimely death, the couple lived at the House.

-In 1932 her parents Mr and Mrs Bourn and their son-in-law Arthur Vincent donated Muckross House and its 11,000 acre estate to the fledgling Irish nation.
-Being called the ″Bourne-Vincent Memorial Park″, it thus became the first National Park in the Republic of Ireland and formed the basis of the present-day sprawling and beautiful Killarney National Park.
+In 1932 her parents Mr and Mrs Bourn and their son-in-law Arthur Vincent donated Muckross House and its 11,000-acre estate to the fledgling Irish nation.
+Being called the ″Bourne-Vincent Memorial Park″, it thus became the first National Park in the Republic of Ireland and formed the basis of the present-day Killarney National Park.

 Why not enjoy a guided tour of the House and step back in time to the world of the 19th century.
 The elegantly furnished rooms in the upper storey depict the lives of the landed gentry in the mid-1800s; the more basic accommodation in the basement reveals what life was like for the servants employed in the house.
 A centre focused on Kerry folk life contains workshops where bookbinders, potters, and weavers demonstrate their work.
-You may buy samples in the craft shop, next to the excellent cafe/restaurant.
+You may buy samples in the adjacent craft shop.